brooke-lampe/soft260-project-brooke-lampe/README.md

 In the prototype's current state, the map, number of passengers, initial simulation speed, etc., are all hard-coded, and passengers choose destinations at random.
 Routes are required to be either simple or two-vertex cycles.
-No statistics are collected yet.
+The prototype collects statistics with regard to plan duration.
+The passengers with the longest plan duration are shown and updated as the simulation runs.

 There are a number of outstanding bugs, some of which are noted below.